jul/OOP-metrics/docs/source/dimension.rst

 ===============================
-All your bases are beling to us
+All your bases are belong to us
 ===============================

 A base is a set on uncorrelated dimensions.